 Use APA CiteMaker to build your references lists (bibliographies) as well as your in-text references (citations).

 Referencing is a key part of the School's Academic Integrity policies and procedures.
-Referencing is the way you show you are being honest and making it clear what is your work, what isn't, and where you got your information.
-Copyright refers to who owns the work (text, images, data, and so forth) you are using.
+Copyright refers to who owns the work (text, images, data, etc.) you are using.
 Copyright and Creative Common licenses tell you if you have permission to use the other person's work and ideas.

 Reference lists [Bibliographies]:

 Sinise, G. (Producer & Director).
 (1992).
 Of Mice and Men.
 [Motion picture].
 USA: Metro-Goldwyn-Mayer. https://clickv.ie/w/gu9i

 Viola, B. (2007).
 Ocean without a shore [Three channel colour high definition video].
 National Gallery of Victoria https://www.ngv.vic.gov.au/explore/collection/work /87110/